maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 based upon the common mistakes student's make.
 In each case an [answer tests](Answer_tests.md) can be used to make a different kind of distinction between answers.

 ## Random questions ##

+At this point you might consider saving as a new question.

 It is common to want to use random numbers in questions.
 This is straightforward to do, and we make use of the optional [question variables](KeyVals.md#Question_variables) field